Vineyard-Technologies/Overlord/SUPPORT.md

 2. **Create a Bug Report**: If you find a new bug, please [open an issue](https://github.com/Vineyard-Technologies/Overlord/issues/new) with:
    - Clear description of the problem
    - Steps to reproduce the issue
-   - System specifications (OS, Python version, Daz Studio version)
+   - System specifications (OS, Node.js version, Electron version, Daz Studio version)
    - Iray Server version and configuration
    - Complete error messages and stack traces
    - Log files if available